-I was fortunate enough to be promoted to Principal Engineer this year.
+I was fortunate enough to be promoted to a principal engineer this year.
 A new role gave me new tasks and a new point of view.
-It's one of my regrets to leave this role prematurely.
+It’s one of my regrets to leave this role prematurely.

 I had a lot of fun.

 Lunch tours to Schlesisches Tor.
 Countless drinks at the office.
 After-drink burgers at Burgermeister.
 A team event on canoes.
 Summer BBQs in a park.
 Company parties with thousands of people and getting lost.
 Mett —German traditional breakfast of minced raw pork—with some beer in the office at 11 am.
 Ordering Maß at lunch and learning what it meant when 1L of beer arrived...